FactorialCoin/base/FCC/Wallet/wallet.dev/README.md

 FCC Wallet script
 Development Version

-Copy all files to the same wallet directory as the normal version.
+Copy all files into the same wallet directory as the normal version. (don't forget the extra image file)

-The Start_Wallet scripts can be copied to others in where you change the wallet port.
-This way you can start more than one miner, while you use the same FCC wallet file, for example.
+The Start_Wallet_[PORT]_[OS] start-scripts can be copied to other start-file names, in where you change the internal wallet port you start your wallet with.
+This way you can start more than one wallet-miner, while you use the same wallet.fcc file.

-The trusted.nodes file is for now a fix to get your wallet started beyond the nodelist fails what seems to occure at more places.
-We are still fixing that issue.
+The trusted.nodes file is for now a fix to get your wallet started beyond the nodelist request fails what seems to occure at some places.
+We are still fixing this particulare issue.